-Congenital anomalies are a cause of child death and disability, and a major cause of perinatal death—where a baby is stillborn or dies within 28 days of birth.
-In 2017 and 2018, nearly one-third (31%) of perinatal deaths in Australia were caused by a congenital anomaly (AIHW 2021a).
-From 2000–2019, there were around 12,000 deaths in Australia due to a congenital anomaly and half (50%) of these were children aged 0–4 (AIHW 2021b).
+Congenital anomalies are a cause of child death and disability, and a major cause of perinatal death – where a baby is stillborn or dies within 28 days of birth.
+In 2017 and 2018, nearly one-third (31%) of perinatal deaths in Australia were caused by a congenital anomaly (AIHW 2021).
+From 2000–2020, there were around 12,500 deaths in Australia due to a congenital anomaly and half (50%) of these were children aged 0–4 (AIHW 2022).

-This report presents information on congenital anomalies in babies born in 2016 that were diagnosed up to 12 months of age.
-It uses data supplied by 6 jurisdictions to the National Congenital Anomalies Data Collection (NCADC) and is the first congenital anomalies data to be reported by the AIHW since 2008.
-Data for 2016 were provided by all jurisdictions, except Western Australia and the Northern Territory.
+This report presents information on congenital anomalies in babies born in 2017 that were diagnosed up to 12 months of age.
+It uses data supplied by 7 jurisdictions to the National Congenital Anomalies Data Collection (NCADC).
+Data for 2017 were provided by all jurisdictions, except Western Australia.